vssivabharathi/dreamteam-tasks/task-05/README.md

 # Software Requirements Specification (SRS)

-## Name of the application
+## Name of the application: Thiraiarangam
-Thiraiarangam

 ---